Phashe/foodies/README.md

 # foodies
 Foodies app

-Thi sis the android studio project
+This is the android studio project